 - Food prep room

-- 4s classrooms
+- Stable Block corridor

-- 5s classrooms
+- Coach House corridor

-- 6s classrooms
+- Manor House ground floor corridor

-- 3s classrooms
+- Manor House first floor corridor

 - 4.2 Defibrillator Location.
 The defibrillator is located in a box on the wall in the Cloisters outside the Bridget More Hall.
 The School Nurse is responsible for checking the equipment; expiry date, battery monitoring and appropriate signage around the site.
 Anybody can use the defibrillator, no training is needed.
 The 999 staff will instruct on how to use it over the telephone.

 - 4.3 First Aid Box Contents.
 The School Nurse is responsible for replenishing the first aid boxes.
 Boxes are checked once a term.
 Where contents have been used a record should be kept stating which elements need replacing.
 Boxes will contain:

 - 1 First Aid Guidance sheet

 - 1 Clinical waste bag

-- 2 Eye dressings
+- 2 Eve dressinas

 - 6 Medium dressings

 - 2 Large dressings

 - 30 Plasters

 - 20 Antiseptic wipes

 - 4 Triangular bandages

 - 4 Eye wash

 - 1 Foil blanket

 - 1 Resuscitation Aid

-2 Pairs protective gloves
+- 2 Pairs protective gloves